Vaccinations available at 17 local clinics, pharmacies

-The public and private clinics and pharmacies were able to provide proof that they met local and federal storage and handling requirements for COVID-19 vaccines as established by the U.S. Centers for Disease Control and Prevention (CDC).
-They also have designated staff that completed the CDC online training and certification courses and enrolled to report vaccine administration through DPHSS’ Immunization Registry to meet CDC reporting requirements.
+The public and private clinics and pharmacies were able to provide proof that they met local and federal storage and handling requirements for COVID-19 vaccines as established by the U.S. Centers for Disease Control and Prevention.
+They also have designated staff that completed the CDC online training and certification courses, and enrolled to report vaccine administration through the DPHSS Immunization Registry to meet CDC reporting requirements.

 Eligible Guam residents may contact the following enrolled provider local clinics and pharmacies to receive the COVID-19 vaccine: